-Orange juice is readily available, which is heaven to my ears for a Florida girl.
+Orange juice is readily available in British grocery stores, which is heaven to my ears for a Florida girl.
 However, “pulp” is referred to as “juicy bits,” and honestly the jokes just write themselves.

 Navigating your way through grocery stores in England starts to get even more exciting when you start to look for the eggs in the fridge.
 Oh, no. The eggs are not in the fridge.
 They are stored casually, on the dry shelves, next to the bread like it’s NO BIG DEAL.